tinner-tech/stable-diffusion-setup/README.md

-# Stable Diffusion Setup Script on Ubuntu 22.04
+# Stable Diffusion Setup Script on VPS AI Ubuntu 22.04

 This repository contains a script for automating the setup of Stable Diffusion on a Virtual Private Server (VPS) running Ubuntu 22.04.
 The script installs all necessary dependencies, configures the environment, and sets up Stable Diffusion so you can start generating images right away.